dandelion/dandelion-samples/datatables/datatables-thymeleaf-starter/README.md

     mvn jetty:run

+Using __Docker__:

+    docker run -p 9090:8080 dandelion/sample-dt-thymeleaf-starter

 You can then access the sample here: [http://localhost:9090/datatables-thymeleaf-starter](http://localhost:9090/datatables-thymeleaf-starter)

 ## Bug/improvement

 Please report it using the issue tracker dedicated to all sample apps: [https://waffle.io/dandelion/dandelion-samples](https://waffle.io/dandelion/dandelion-samples)